Balakrishna-RK/Balakrishna-RK/Projects/Design_and_Analysis_of_8-bit_Carry_Select_Adder_Schematic_Design_Layout_Design_and_LVS_Validation_using_SKY130PDK/README.md

 ### 6.2 CSA Layout Design

-  The layout design of the 8-bit CSA is performed in Magic VLSI, utilizing previously designed full adder and 2-to-1 multiplexer layouts.
+  The [Layout design](assets/files/csa_layout/carry_select_adder.mag) of the 8-bit CSA is performed in Magic VLSI, utilizing previously designed full adder and 2-to-1 multiplexer layouts.
 Technical parameters such as metal layers, transistor dimensions, and parasitic elements are carefully considered during the design process.
 The getcell <name> command is used to import the required modules into the layout, and the layout is extended using the "x" command.
 To modify the layout, the load <cell path/cell name> command is executed in the tkcon window.
 After modifications, the layout is saved and reloaded.
 The commands extract all and ext2spice are used to generate the [.spice](assets/files/csa_layout/carry_select_adder.spice) file for layout versus schematic (LVS) validation.

 ![CSA Layout](assets/images/csa/layout/csa_magic_layout.png)